The new Whistleblowers Protection Act finally introduced in Poland

 Prohibition of retaliation against a whistleblower

-The draft law extends the prohibition of retaliation to include attempts or threats to use such actions.
-The catalog of prohibited activities remains open – the act sets only the minimum, which has been extended to include coercion, intimidation, exclusion, mobbing, discrimination, harassment, causing financial loss, as well as causing other non-material damage, including reputational damage, especially in social media.
+The Act extends the prohibition of retaliation to include attempts or threats to use such actions.
+The catalog of prohibited activities remains open – the act sets only the minimum, which has been extended to termination of employment contract or another contract, lowering remuneration, omitting in promotion, transfer to lower position, change of the place of work, coercion, intimidation, exclusion, mobbing, discrimination, harassment, causing financial loss, as well as causing other non-material damage, including reputational damage, especially in social media.

 Whistleblowing and liability